deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "…something bothering you, bro?"
 Adam asked him.

-Baseball stood awkwardly in the middle of the locker room, drumming his hands nervously on his thighs and licking his lips.
+BASEBALL stood awkwardly in the middle of the locker room, drumming his hands nervously on his thighs and licking his lips.

 Adam stood up.
 "Dude… what's wrong?"

-Baseball apparently reached a decision.
+BASEBALL apparently reached a decision.
 "Brother… you better sit your ass back down.
 I've got something you need to know."

 ___
 **Date Point 10y2m2w AV**